uemersonsilva/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repository used to materials and classes of Coursera Data Science of Course
+Repository used to materials and classes of Coursera Data Science Course